 The Follow up

 If you get press coverage, regardless of how big or small it is, promote it over your digital presence.
-Putting the spotlight on the journalist or the blogger shows appreciation for the work they did for you.
+Putting the spotlight on the journalist or blogger shows appreciation for the work they did for you.

 photo credits: Jon S